Logging

 crate.

-- stdout/stderr writer
+- stdout/stderr writer for console output

-- log file writer
+- file writer for persistent storage of logs

 Configuration